Welcome to the world's most extensive apples (pommes) database.

 characteristics: The flesh is yellowish and firm.
 Juicy and bitter.
 The must can be pale or deeply coloured.

 characteristics: The flesh is pale yellowish, firm.
-Juicy with a good, sweet-tart balance with a wine flavour.
+Juicy with a good, sweet-tart balance and a wine flavour.

 characteristics: The flesh is white, crisp and fine-grained.
 Very juicy, very sweet, slightly tart and highly aromatic.